carbon-language/carbon-lang/docs/design/README.md

 >
 > **TODO:** References need to be evolved.

-Carbon provides a fully general name aliasing facility to declare a new name as an alias for a value; everything is a value in Carbon.
+Carbon provides a facility to declare a new name as an alias for a value.
 This is a fully general facility because everything is a value in Carbon, including types.

 For example: